-Throughout the Company, based on voluntary and anonymous self-identification by 58 individuals at Denison completed by operational staff throughout 2022 and by anonymous survey conducted in February 2023: (a) 36% of respondents were women; (b) 5% of respondents self-identify as LGBTQ2S+ or other; (c) 24% of respondents self-identify as Indigenous; (d) 22% of respondents self-identify as a member of another visible minority in Canada; and (e) 5% of respondents self-identify as a person with a disability.
+Throughout the Company, based on voluntary and anonymous self-identification by 58 employees, 10% of the employees at the Company in 2023 self-identified as Indigenous.
+In addition, by anonymous survey of 47 Company participants conducted in January 2024: (a) 49% of respondents were women; (b) 2% of respondents self-identify as LGBTQ2S+ or other; (c) 17% of respondents self-identify as a member of another visible minority in Canada; and (e) 6% of respondents self-identify as a person with a disability.